Stand Build Regulations

 A hot work permit must be obtained from the organisers prior to any work being carried out.
 The issue of the permit is subject to the advance submission of a suitable and sufficient risk assessment and method statement for the activity, with evidence of competency for the use of any specialist equipment.

-Permits must be requested two weeks prior to the start of build.
-Please contact the Operations team.
+Permits must be requested 2 weeks prior to the start of build by contacting the Operations Team.

 Kitchens